lh3/minipileup/README.md

 Minipileup is adapted from the [htsbox][htsbox] pileup command which was initially implemented in 2012 and has been a tool I frequently use to investigate alignment data.

+## Methods

+Minipileup briefly follows three steps:

+1. Read filtering.
+This step controls reads used for pileup.
+You can filter reads by mapping quality (`-q`), alignment length (`-l` and `-S`) or by region (`-b`).

+2. Allele counting.
+Initial pileup is generated with the htslib `bam_mplp_auto()` API.
+At each position, alleles across all input BAMs are grouped and the number of supporting reads for each allele is calculated.
+   Bases of low quality (`-Q`) or close to reads ends (`-T`) may be ignored.
+   Minipileup drops alleles supported by too few reads (`-s` and `-a`).

+3. Output.
+In the variant VCF mode (`-vc` and `-f`), a site is outputted if a non-reference allele remains.
+The VCF shows the number of supporting reads of each allele in each BAM.
+Strand information can be optionally obtained (`-C`).

 [htsbox]: https://github.com/lh3/htsbox